 Why MBA Games?

 Participation in this event was a no-brainer for me.
-Having a brother with special needs, and a who mother owned and managed a network of group homes in St. Paul/Minneapolis for individuals with cognitive impairments, I have been around Special Olympics and similar organizations my whole life and it is a cause that is very dear to me.
+Having a brother with special needs, and a mother who owned and managed a network of group homes in St. Paul/Minneapolis for individuals with cognitive impairments, I have been around Special Olympics and similar organizations my whole life and it is a cause that is very dear to me.